mindee/doctr/latest/_sources/models.rst.txt

 Identifying strings in images

 .. list-table:: Text recognition model zoo
-   :widths: 20 20 15 10 10
+   :widths: 20 20 15 10 10 10
    :header-rows: 1

    * - Architecture
      - Input shape
      - # params
+     - FUNSD
-     - Accuracy
+     - CORD
      - FPS
    * - crnn_vgg16_bn
      - (32, 128, 3)
      -
      - 0.860
+     - 0.913
      -
    * - sar_vgg16_bn
      - (32, 128, 3)
      -
      - 0.862
+     - 0.917
      -
-   * - crnn_resnet31
-     - (32, 128, 3)
-     -
-     - 0.863
-     -
    * - sar_resnet31
      - (32, 128, 3)
      -
+     - **0.863**
-     - 0.863
+     - **0.921**
      -

-All text recognition models above have been evaluated using both the training and evaluation sets of FUNSD (cf. :ref:`datasets`).
+All text recognition models above have been evaluated using both the training and evaluation sets of FUNSD and CORD (cf. :ref:`datasets`).
 Explanations about the metrics being used are available in :ref:`metrics`.

-*Disclaimer: both subsets combine have 30595 word-level crops which might not be representative enough of the model capabilities*
+*Disclaimer: both FUNSD subsets combine have 30595 word-level crops which might not be representative enough of the model capabilities*

 Pre-processing for recognition